 We are SO excited that our doors have reopened so that we can see your bright and smiling faces again - though many of your smiles are hidden behind masks - but nonetheless, we're so happy to see you!

 Another thing that is different under this first phase of "reopening" is our hours of operation.
 The hours which we are currently open to the public are limited to 2pm - 6pm, Monday - Friday.
+Extended hours will be launched during Phase Two on Tuesday, August 4.

 No-Contact Pick-up Service to Continue Indefinitely